tmastersmart/pi-talk/README.md

 On the PI you need to setup chron .
 I use webmin on all my PI'S The PI I run this on is in my garden connected to a PA system to scare crows and Play outside alarms.
-Webadmin is what I use to ciontrol it. https://www.webmin.com/deb.html
+Webadmin is what I use to control it. https://www.webmin.com/deb.html

 Log rotation has permission problems so I wrote my own log lotation script